 Speaking ahead of the launch, Health and Food Safety Commissioner Stella Kyriakides said: “The success of this plan will depend on the engagement of a wide range of actors.
 I hope that everyone will participate fully in this process and share their invaluable expertise, experience, and insight.
 We need everyone to contribute and ensure that our Plan is ambitious and far-reaching and has a concrete impact on the lives of our citizens.”

-The importance of the project was underlined by the Commission President Ursula von der Leyen referring to the plan in her Political Guidelines for the Next European Commission: “As a physician, I am passionate about health.
+The importance of the project was underlined by the Commission President Ursula von der Leyen referring to the plan in her Political Guidelines for the Next European Commission (page 10): “As a physician, I am passionate about health.
 40% of us will face cancer at some point in our lives and almost all of us will know the anxiety and grief of a friend or family member diagnosed with cancer.
 Survival rates are on the up, especially thanks to early detection and screening programmes.
 But there is a lot more we can do.
 I will put forward a European plan to fight cancer, to support Member States in improving cancer control and care.”

 On September 10th, the Commission held a townhall meeting to provide an update on the findings and key messages of the EBCP to date.
 Whilst the meeting didn’t go into the finer details of the plan, what did become obvious was that cancer prevention will be a key factor in taking the plan forward in a progressive manner.
 This was not surprising as the Beating Cancer Plan factsheet states that four out of every ten cases of cancer are preventable, and von der Leyen had included prevention as a key element of the EBCP in her mission letter to Health Commissioner Stella Kyriakides.